Quitting job is not as difficult as it seems. See how I managed to quit my high paying job in an MNC in the midst of 2008 financial crisis.

 The reason to share is, it is possible if you are willing to take the pain and work your way out of the job.

 Write down all the excuses you have in your mind to quit the job.
 Now have a plan to overcome each one.
 Once you have plans for each excuse, you will be mentally ready to leave the job.

 If you can prepare yourself for being an entrepreneur mentally, get a finite amount of money, you need to be able to try entrepreneurship for one year and go for it.
-You can always get back to job if things don’t work out and you have nothing to lose.
+You can always get back to a job if things don’t work out, and you have nothing to lose.
 No one is taking away your experience and certifications for trying entrepreneurship.

 Readers who read this article also read …